 The Random Walk Hypothesis holds that security prices cannot be predicted and that the market is generally efficient, meaning that all relevant information is reflected in market prices.
 While this may in fact be true for the majority of securities at any given time, it appears manifestly untrue for certain securities at certain times.

-Benjamin Graham is widely known as the father of value investing and Warren Buffett is the most prominent investor who has largely based his style on the principles taught by Graham.
 Value investing may be simply characterized as rational investing.
-The goal is to identify securities trading at prices far below the intrinsic value of the business and to only make purchases when a substantial margin of safety exists.
+The goal is to identify securities trading at prices far below intrinsic value and to only make purchases when a substantial margin of safety exists.

 The Rational Walk was created to provide a platform to publish equity research based on value investing principles.
 We believe that diligent and thorough security analysis has the potential to identify opportunities in the financial markets for the small number of investors who truly have long time horizons and the appropriate temperament to ignore short term market fluctuations.

 Ravi Nagarajan founded The Rational Walk in 2009 and serves as managing editor.
 Ravi has over sixteen years of experience in the financial markets and started investing on a full time basis in 2009.
 Previously, Ravi held a number of executive level positions in the commercial software industry.
 Ravi graduated Summa Cum Laude from Santa Clara University with a degree in finance.
 For more information on Ravi’s background, please see his LinkedIn profile, download his resume, or contact him directly via email by clicking on this .

 The Rational Walk has provided extensive coverage of Berkshire Hathaway in recent years including the publication of Berkshire Hathaway: In Search of the “Buffett Premium”.
 The Rational Walk’s coverage of Berkshire has been mentioned in several news articles.